Advance, North Carolina: Etymology

 Various accounts exist for the origin of the town's name.
 Some suggest the name was derived from the name of a popular resident and freed slave, Samuel Vance Allen.
 Other accounts suggest the community was named by residents who hoped that with the addition of a post office, the community would advance.

 Encompassing communities

-While Advance remains unincorporated, it is recognized by the US Postal Service under ZIP code 27006.
+While Advance remains unincorporated, it is recognized by the United States Postal Service under ZIP Code 27006.
 The common area of Advance includes several smaller unincorporated communities that are not recognized by the Postal Service: